A0005/Azure-Labs/Part4.md

 [YouTube Demonstration by Kevtech IT Support](https://www.youtube.com/watch?v=RnJKaE26zHw)

 <h2>Description</h2>
 This project is about troubleshooting a users locked out account, disabled account, and expired account.
-Created logon hours policy.
+Created a logon hours policy.
 <br />